-- In the Machine translation view while translating. - Automatically translate strings using Automatic translation.
+- Manually, Machine translation view while translating. - Automatically, by translating strings using Automatic translation, or Automatic translation addon.

-For installation tips, see Weblate Translation Memory, however this service is enabled by default.
+For installation tips, see Weblate Translation Memory, which is turned on by default.

-2.16.1 Translation memory scopes
+2.15.1 Translation memory scopes

-New in version 3.2: The different translation memory scopes are available since Weblate 3.2, prior to this release translation memory could be only loaded from file corresponding to the current imported translation memory scope.
+New in version 3.2: In earlier versions translation memory could be only loaded from a file corresponding to the current imported translation memory scope.

-The translation memory scopes are there to allow both privacy and sharing of translations, depending on the actual desired behavior.
+The translation memory scopes are there to allow both privacy and sharing of translations, to suit the desired behavior.